MicrosoftDocs/azure-ai-docs/articles/machine-learning/interactive-data-wrangling-with-apache-spark-azure-ml.md

 :::image type="content" source="media/interactive-data-wrangling-with-apache-spark-azure-ml/default-file-share.png" alt-text="Screenshot showing use of a file share.":::

 In Azure Machine Learning studio, files in the default file share are shown in the directory tree under the **Files** tab.
-Notebook code can directly access files stored in this file share with `file://` protocol, along with the absolute path of the file, without more configurations.
+Notebook code can directly access files stored in this file share with the `file://` protocol, along with the absolute path of the file, without more configurations.
 This code snippet shows how to access a file stored on the default file share:

 ```python
 import os